Madea's Big Happy Family (film): Plot

 While visiting Dr. Evans with Aunt Bam, Madea's niece Shirley discovers her cancer has gotten worse and she may only have a few weeks to live.
 She invites her children to dinner to tell them all at once.
 Cora Simmons and her father Leroy Brown are also at the hospital where a colonoscopy on Mr. Brown shows a growth that needs to be surgically removed.
 Meanwhile, Madea drives through the restaurant Snax because its young manager Sabrina delayed taking her order until after breakfast was over for the day.

 Shirley's children are Byron, on probation for selling drugs and in a relationship with the selfish gold-digging Renee with a son from a previous relationship; Tammy, who has marital issues with her husband Harold and their undisciplined children; and Kimberly, filled with anger issues and mistreats her husband Calvin, her son C.J. and her family.
 They arrive for dinner and instantly start arguing.
 Byron's ex and mother of his child Sabrina then arrives.
 Using her son's child support money and supplies for herself, she tries to goad Byron back into illegal activities in order to get more.

 Bam goes to Madea's house, seeking help for Shirley.
 Byron and Renee sneak into Shirley's house to sleep and Byron is arrested for back child support.
 Shirley goes to Kimberly to help her bail Byron out.
 Despite Kimberly's refusal, Calvin volunteers to help.
 The next day, Calvin bails out Byron with help from one of his lawyer friends.
 However, the arrest costs Byron his job.
 During the day, Madea gathers Shirley's children to go over to their mother's house for another dinner.
 At Harold's garage, she instills some manners into their kids.

 That night, they have dinner as a family.
 Sabrina leaves her son with Byron and Kimberly arrives late.
 An argument ensues with Tammy revealing that Kimberly got pregnant at 13 and had Shirley raise the child for her.
 Kimberly leaves and Byron is revealed to be the child in question.
 Angry and heartbroken that his family kept this a secret from him, Byron leaves as well with Shirley chasing after him.
-An argument between Harold and Tammy concludes with him demanding that Tammy start respecting him as earlier advised by Madea and she apologizes.
+An argument between Harold and Tammy concludes with him demanding that Tammy start respecting him as earlier advised by Madea and she apologizes .Calvin leaves Kimberly and takes C.J. with him.